globus/django-globus-portal-framework/docs/source/tutorial/search/templates.rst

 For any views where multi-index templates are supported, Globus Portal Framework will first attempt to find the index specific template, then will back-off to the 'standard' template without your project prefix.
-For example, if you define two templates called "myportal/templates/globus-portal-framework/v2/components/search-results.html" and "myportal/templates/myportal/globus-portal-framework/v2/components/search-results.html", when your user visits the "myportal" index Globus Portal Framework will first try to load "myportal/templates/myportal/globus-portal-framework/v2/components/search-results.html", then fall back to the other template if it does not exist.

-You can extend this behavior yourself with the "index_template" templatetag.
+For example, if you define two templates:

+1. "myportal/templates/myportal/globus-portal-framework/v2/components/search-results.html"
+1. "myportal/templates/globus-portal-framework/v2/components/search-results.html"

+The first template takes priority.
+If the first does not exist, it will use the second as a fallback.
+This allows the for defining more general functionality which can be used across many indices, and only overrided when needed.

+Use the "index_template" templatetag to enable this behavior.

 .. code-block::